 - Difficulty: Easy, mainly flat trail.
 The only incline is going back up the stairs on the boardwalk portion of the trail.

-Hike Overview: One of the most well-known – and busy – hikes in Cape Breton is the Skyline Trail.
+Hike Overview: One of the most well-known – and busy – trails of Cape Breton is the Skyline Trail.
 But, for good reason.
-This iconic boardwalk path offers sweeping views of the Atlantic Ocean and Cabot Trail.
+This iconic boardwalk path lives up to the trail name offering sweeping views of the Atlantic Ocean and Cabot Trail.
 It is often highlighted on the marketing materials for this area and is a bucket-list destination for many.

 However, weaving through tourists while trying to enjoy the views didn’t sound like fun to us.
 So, we opted for a sunset Skyline Trail hike.
 The colorful sky added to the picturesque views and there were way less people as you are possibly walking back in the dark.